Dr Min Priest Dr Min Priest

 1. Help nonprofits find us for future potential partnerships

-2. Shape what we create next and directions that matter
+2. Shape what we create next in directions that matter

-3. Show the big tech companies ethics matters when it comes to AI
+3. Show the big tech companies that ethics matters when it comes to AI

 4. Keep our scientists [and social media communicators *hint hint*] motivated. (seriously research and data science is sometimes solitary work, it’s really cool when people show how much the work means to them)